Petroleum and mineral oil are polarizing.

 Well, yes and no. I've always been on the fence about petroleum and mineral oil, acknowledging that they can be useful for some, but feeling torn about their non-natural origins.
 And since I'm already cautious about polyunsaturated oils, I thought, mineral oil is at least better than that.

 Then I came across some information that made me decide I want to avoid these ingredients as much as I can now, for good.
 Which is more difficult than you might think, seeing as the stuff is in sooo many products—face moisturizers, body lotions, sunscreens, lipsticks, baby oil and of course, petroleum jelly.
 Some of the ways they might appear on ingredients labels include:

 - Mineral oil

 Here are five reasons why I think petroleum and mineral oil should be nowhere near your skin:

-1. Petroleum and Mineral Oil Can't Be Metabolized
+1. Mineral Oil Can't Be Metabolized

 There are different grades of petroleum and mineral oil, with those used in cosmetic products being the "purest" and the most refined.
 Even still, we should be worried.
 A 2011 study published in the Journal of Women's Health reported:

 "There is strong evidence that mineral oil hydrocarbons are the greatest contaminant of the human body, amounting to approximately 1 g per person."

 The researchers removed fat specimens from 142 women who were undergoing C-sections, and collected milk samples from them post-delivery.
 Scarily, they found that both the fat and the milk were contaminated with mineral oil saturated hydrocarbons.
 The authors concluded:

 "The increase in MOSH [mineral oil saturated hydrocarbons] concentration in human fat tissue with age suggests an accumulation over time.
 Cosmetics might be a relevant source of the contamination."